-For information on creating a technical account for use with tags in Adobe Experience Platform, please refer to the Access Tokens guide.
+For information on creating a technical account for use with tags in Adobe Experience Platform, please refer to the Reactor API Getting Started guide.

 In order to create an Integration in Adobe I/O you must be an Experience Cloud Organization Administrator or an Experience Cloud Org Developer.

 If you cannot create an Integration, it is likely that you do not have the correct permissions.
 This will require either an Org Admin to complete the steps for you or to assign you as a developer.

 Now that you have credentials, you are ready to test your extension package end-to-end.

 When you first upload your extension package, it goes into a state of

 development.
 This means that it is only visible to your own organization, and only with a property that has been marked for extension development.

 Use the command line to run the following command within the directory that contains your .zip package.

 npx allows you to download and run an npm package without actually installing it on your machine.
 This is the simplest way to run the Uploader.